codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 In addition, CodeIgniter also provides 2 special types of session data that are further explained below: `Flashdata`_ and `Tempdata`_.

+.. note:: For historical reasons, we refer to session data excluding Flashdata and Tempdata as "userdata".

 Retrieving Session Data
 =======================